clairep94/Makers_Module_Notes/00_Notes_By_Topic_And_Cheatsheet/README_notes.md

-# Notes about these personal notes
+# About:
-These are notes I am taking during the classes.
-They will only include things I did not previously know (ie Python foundations), so they may not be useful for everyone.
+These are notes and exercises made as part of my learning at Maker's Bootcamp.
+The notes may skip over topics I had learned previously, such as Python basics, so they may not be useful for everyone.